 We only booked onto a few festive treats ‘Kingdom of the Elves’ which was free and defiantly worth doing.
 You are set a task to save Christmas.
 It is fun, and an interactive experience that will have the children bouncing with excitement.
 You get to play in different zones and make a few small crafts before having a party and watching a message from Santa.
 We also went to the Christmas dinner show but there is so much more that you can book on to and do as well as this including meeting Santa in Santa’s Workshop, The Little Merelf Christmasland Spectacular Show, join in with a festive family workshop to create a fancy sweet treat Gingerbread House or make their own Christmas wreath and if all of this doesn’t get you in the festive spirit, then I don’t know what will.

-Activities at Bluestone for Under 5’s
+Activities when Visiting Bluestone with a Toddler – for Under 5’s

 There are so many activities to do at Bluestone with under 5’s you really are spoilt for choice.
 There are five main areas to choose from and they are all amazing and so much fun for little people.
 The Serendome, Blue Lagoon, and The Activity Centre which are all fairly close to one another and then a short drive in your buggy away is the Village and the Wellness Spa.
 There really is something for everyone to enjoy and nowhere is far from a hot coffee or a glass of wine.
 In fact, you can even have a glass of wine whilst the kids run around the soft play.
 Now if that doesn’t get your Bluestone vote, then nothing will!!